Dhananjai2003/Status-Update-bot/README.md

 # Status-Update-bot
-Discord bot check for status updates for CTF teams
+Discord bot to check for status updates for CTF teams